Our Transformation journey

 The ownership element measures the effective ownership of enterprises by Black people, including how they are entitled to the voting rights and economic interest associated with the equity holding.
 Voting rights afford the rights to determine strategic and operational policies of an enterprise, while economic interests result in the accumulation of wealth by Black people.

-In 2023, Black ownership decreased to 12.27% (2022: 14.4%) based on an analysis of mandated investments.
+Based on an analysis of mandated investments, Black ownership decreased to 10.02% in 2024 (2023: 12.27%).
 Famous Brands’ shares are publicly traded on the JSE, and many of our shareholders are ordinary South Africans who own shares through their pension funds and other investments.

 Management control

 Management control is exercised through the Company’s governing bodies, including the Board and executive management.
-In July 2022, at the time of verification, the Board comprised 40% Black non-executive directors, with Black women making up 20%.
+At the time of verification, in July 2023, the Board comprised 66.67% Black non‑executive directors, with Black women making up 33.33%.

 Read more about our Board and Exco composition